Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

 Since we only visit a student at most twice during these backward traversals, once for the lecturer and once for the project, the asymptotic running time remains linear. \end{proof}

-The following theorem collects together Lemmas \ref{pair-deletion}, \ref{indeed-super-stable} and \ref{linear-time}. \begin{theorem} For a given instance $I$ of { SPA-ST}, \texttt{Algorithm { SPA-ST-}super} determines, in $O(L)$ time and $O(n_1n_2)$ space, whether or not a super-stable matching exists in $I$.
+Lemma \ref{pair-deletion} shows that there is an optimality property for each assigned student in any super-stable matching found by the algorithm, whilst Lemma \ref{lemma-super-correctness} establishes the correctness of Algorithm {\sf SPA-ST-super}.
+The following theorem collects together Lemmas \ref{pair-deletion}, \ref{lemma-super-correctness} and \ref{lemma-super-complexity}. \begin{theorem} For a given instance $I$ of {\sc spa-st}, Algorithm {\sf SPA-ST-super} determines, in $O(L)$ time and $O(n_1n_2)$ space, whether or not a super-stable matching exists in $I$.
 If such a matching does exist, all possible executions of the algorithm find one in which each assigned student is assigned to the best project that she could obtain in any super-stable matching, and each unassigned student is unassigned in all super-stable matchings. \end{theorem}